plinss/acmebot/README.md

 If not null, the 'report-uri' directive will be included in the HPKP headers.
 * 'ocsp_must_staple' specifies if the OCSP Must-Staple extension is added to certificates.
 The default value is the value specified in the 'settings' section.
+* 'ct_submit_logs' specifies the list of certificate transparency logs to submit the certificate to.
+The default value is the value specified in the 'settings' section.

 Example: